andrewbaxter/certipasta/readme.md

 ### Updating the root certificates

+Remove the old cert first:

+1. Look up the cert with `trust list` and searching for `certipasta`

+2. Copy the first line that starts with `pkcs11:id=`

-Do `sudo trust anchor --remove spaghettinuum_s.crt` to uninstall the old cert, then repeat the installation procedure.
+3. Run `sudo trust anchor --remove 'pkcs11:id=...'` to uninstall the old cert

+Then install the new certificate as new.

 ## Installing root certificates on Windows